MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 - $true: Chat messages can be copied to the clipboard.
 - $false: Chat messages can't be copied to the clipboard.

-Value is nullable to allow user to configure value in application.
+The value $null (blank) allows users to configure this setting in the Teams app.

 ```yaml
 Type: System.Boolean